Accountant Advising Clients

 With the 199A deduction, S status may be of real benefit since shareholder wages are considered in the calculation of the benefit, but guaranteed payments are not.
 I still believe that a corporation with an S election provides better legal protection than an LLC.

-Make sure to inform your clients that if the S Corp status is not as advantageous as they thought it would be, the company can revoke the status at any time—all it takes is a majority shareholder vote.
-The company can determine its own revocation date and if that date happens sometime during the tax year (as opposed to the end of the tax year), the client will need to file two separate tax returns, one as an S Corp and the other as the LLC or C Corp.
+Make sure to inform your clients that if the S Corporation status is not as advantageous as they thought it would be, the company can revoke the status at any time—all it takes is a majority shareholder vote.
+The company can determine its own revocation date and if that date happens sometime during the tax year (as opposed to the end of the tax year), the client will need to file two separate tax returns, one as an S Corporation and the other as the LLC or C Corp.

 <a href="https://www.corpnet.com/blog/author/nellieakalp/" target="_self">Nellie Akalp</a>